 Some cool things about Irish whiskey are:

-- It was the most popular drink in the world a long time ago.
+- It was the world’s most popular drink a long time ago.

 - The word “whiskey” comes from the Gaelic phrase “water of life.”

-- The Old Bushmills Distillery, which started in 1608, is the oldest place they’ve been legally making whiskey.
+- The Old Bushmills Distillery, which dates back to 1608, is the oldest place they’ve been legally making whiskey.

-Irish whiskey is becoming popular again because old and new distilleries are trying new ways to make whiskey taste even better.
+Irish whiskey is becoming popular again because both old and new distilleries are experimenting with new ways to make whiskey taste even better.
 People worldwide are starting to like Irish whiskey again, thanks to its rich flavors and its link to Irish traditions.

 Some Irish whiskeys you might want to try include Jameson, which is smooth and easy to drink; Teeling, known for trying new things with how they finish their whiskey; and Redbreast, known for its deep and complex flavor.